Dianna Boileau: Later life

 Shortly after the publication of her memoir, Boileau retreated from the public eye and made no further public appearances.
 In the 1980s, she married, taking her husband's surname.
 She died in 2014.

 Legacy

 Boileau was the subject of a 12-episode podcast series, Behold Dianna, produced in 2021 by Borderland Pride, an LGBT pride organization in Rainy River, Ontario, a town where Dianna lived during part of her childhood.
+In 2023, she was honored with a provincial plaque at La Verendrye Hospital in Ontario, Canada.